-Looking for a mechanic when your vehicle is on the back of a flatbed or hooked to a tow truck gives you little choice.
-If you haven’t already picked a mechanic, you are at someone else’s mercy.
-Your tow-truck driver will pressure you to use his favorite shop, a sign of an arrangement — and no assurance of quality.
+Don’t get stuck looking for a technician when your vehicle is on the back of a flatbed or hooked to a tow truck.
+If you haven’t already chosen who will repair your car, you are at someone else’s mercy.

 2. Start with recommendations and reviews